General Data Protection Regulations (GDPR)

 How We Use Personal Data

-The data controller will use your information together with other information for administration (including providing any goods, services or information you have requested), marketing, customer services and visitor profiling.
-We will disclose your information to our service providers and agents for these purposes.
+The data controller will use your information together with other information for administration (including providing any goods, services or information you have requested), marketing, customer services.

-By returning or submitting a form with your personal information to us, you consent to:
+By returning or submitting a form with your personal information to us, you consent to the Company:

-Our processing your sensitive personal data such as health data for the above purposes;
+- Processing your sensitive personal data for the above purposes;

-Our transferring your information to countries which do not provide the same level of data protection as the UK if necessary for the above purposes.
+- Transferring your information to countries which do not provide the same level of data protection as the UK if necessary for the above purposes and where you have indicated a preference for overseas work.
 If we do make such a transfer, we will put a contract in place to ensure your information is protected.